 Note: uranyl formate (UFo) staning protocol is adapted from previous literature44.

-Mix 200 µL UFo solution (0.75%) and 1 µL NaOH (5 M) and vortex immediately for two to three minutes.
-Centrifuge the stain solution for 3 - 4 min at 14000 rcf.
+Mix 200 µL UFo solution (0.75%) and 1 µL NaOH (5 M) and vortex immediately for 2 - 3 min.
+Centrifuge the stain solution for 3 - 4 min at 14000 x g.
 Protect the stain from light exposure, e.g., by wrapping in aluminum foil.

 CAUTION: UFo is toxic if inhaled or swallowed and can cause eye irritation.
 In case of brief exposure or low pollution use respiratory filter device.
 In case of intensive or longer exposure use self-contained respiratory protective device.
 Wear gloves.
 The glove material has to be impermeable and resistant to UFo and its solutions.
 Wear tightly sealed goggles.

-Glow discharge carbon/formvar coated TEM grids for 6 sec just before use to increase hydrophilicity and promote sticking of the structures.
+Glow discharge carbon/formvar coated TEM grids for 6 s just before use to increase hydrophilicity and promote sticking of the structures.
 Pipette 5 µL sample drops on the TEM grid, incubate for 5-8 min and remove the drop by gently touching a filter paper with the edge of the grid.

 Pipette one big (~20 µL) and one small (~10 µL) drop of the stain solution on a parafilm.
 Put the grid on the small stain solution drop and dry immediately by touching the filter paper with the edge of the grid.
-Then put it on the big stain solution drop for 30 sec.
+Then put it on the big stain solution drop for 30 s.

 Remove the liquid on the grid by touching the filter paper with the edge of the grid.
 Place the grid in the grid holder.
 Wait for the grid to dry for at least 10 min.